 Start Small (Smaller Than You Think)

-Building an app is a lot of fun and a great way to force yourself to go through and learn all these different ideas and techniques.
-But you could start a bit smaller and build a tool.
+Building an app is fun, and it forces you to learn a lot of ideas and techniques.
+But you can start smaller — build a tool.

 Remember: we want to get really good at the loop.
 A tool can just be an index.html file.
-Even the apps I build often start off as an index.html file—just a simple webpage that I can generate which demonstrates the concept I’m thinking of in a way that I can play with and quickly share with someone to see how they use it.
+Even the apps I build usually start that way — a single page that demonstrates the concept, that I can play with and quickly share to see how someone uses it.

 When You’re Ready to Build an App

-Building an app is trickier than building a tool because now you start to think about things like deployment, where you’re deploying it, databases—and those things can be overwhelming.
+Building an app is trickier than building a tool — now you’re thinking about deployment, hosting, databases.
+It can be overwhelming.

 The best way to approach it: look for starter code.

-Head out to repositories on GitHub and find code that’s already working.
-Bring that into your Cursor environment or Claude Code and say to it: “Help me get this running on my computer.”
-Play around a bit, experience it, ask questions, build up a mental model of how it works.
-Then you’ll be in a position to start modifying it.
+Find a repository on GitHub that already works.
+Bring it into Cursor or Claude Code and say: “Help me get this running on my computer.”
+Play around, ask questions, build a mental model of how it works.
+Then you can start modifying it.

 Find a Mentor

-Easier said than done, but try to find a friendly person in your life who’s got some experience in programming, or even just someone who’s a few rungs ahead of you in this stuff that you can talk to.
+Easier said than done — but try to find a friendly person who’s a few rungs ahead of you, someone with programming experience you can actually talk to.

 Express your interest, explain what you’ve been doing, and ask them directly if they’d be willing to help.

-Real engineers understand that the highest thing they can be doing is making sure the next engineer is a bit faster, a bit safer, and a bit more informed.
-You’ll know you found the right one if they say yes.
+Real engineers know the highest thing they can do is make the next engineer a bit faster, a bit safer, and a bit more informed.
+You’ll know you’ve found the right one if they say yes.

 Planning for Bigger Loops

-Planning is becoming pretty standard in AI-assisted development.
-Sit down and use the plan tool in Cursor or Claude Code and make sure you’ve got a really clear list of what you need to do.
-Ask lots of questions about the plan to make sure you’ve got a good mental model of how it’s going to do things.
+Planning is becoming standard in AI-assisted development.
+Use the plan tool in Cursor or Claude Code to get a clear list of what needs doing.
+Ask questions about the plan until you have a solid mental model of how it’ll work.

 A good plan is: